MolSSI-Education/oop_and_design_patterns/_episodes/08-Visitor.md

     def rotate(self):
 	pass

-class Patchy(Component):
+class Sphere(Component):

-    '''A patchy particle is a type of particle.'''
+    '''A Sphere is a type of particle, for instance, point particles with Lennard-Jones potential.
+    This is a leaf in the pattern.'''

     def translate(self):
         print('translating sphere')

     def rotate(self):
-	pass
+	print('rotating sphere')

+class Gay_Berne(Component):

+    '''A Gay Berne particle is an anisotropic model of the 12-6 Lennard-Jones potential.
+It is used exstensively to model liquid crystals.
+Another
+    leaf in the pattern'''

+    def translate(self):
+        print('translating gay berne')

+    def rotate(self):
+	print('translating gay berne')

 class Cluster(Component):